 It is in the Monad that lie all the potentialities of Spirit.
-In any scheme of being like a Universe, it appears there is some programme of development being worked out.
-Areas of potentiality, the parameters of particular properties, qualities and powers are being actualisd in the periodically manifesting matter, forms and beings of that scheme.
-In our system these demarked potentialities are symbolised in the Seven Sacred Planets, each planet having its own characteristic properties.
+In any scheme of being like a Universe, there is some programme of development being worked out.
+Areas of potentiality, the parameters of particular properties, qualities and powers are being actualized in and through the periodically manifesting matter, forms and beings of that scheme.
+In our system these demarked characteristic potentialities are symbolized in the Seven Sacred Planets, each planet having its own characteristic properties.
 Each thing in Nature, including man, manifests something of each of these characteristics.
 Man's range of response to them is greater than any other creature's.
-One or more characteristic is emphasised in any particular man.
-Man here is the Inner Man, the individualised spiritual being, the Monad focused in the individual mind.
-It is in individual mind that consciousness as we know it arises.
-The combination of Monad and mind is, in Theosophy, the Ego referred to above (notice the capital E).
-This is the Egoic trinity in Man.
-In Western terms it is 1) spirit, 2) vehicle of spirit and 3) mind (higher) in Eastern terms atma, buddhi and manas - reflecting the divine Cosmic trinity, the manifested Deity of a manuanatara.
-Principles 1) and 2) are Monad.
-This trinity is divinity, the divinity in Man.
-This is his ultimate potentiality, of which he, as an objective being in life, manifests so much as his personal vehicles can respond to and express.
-These personal vehicles are those of his quaternary.
-In Western terms these are 1) his physical body, 2) his vital body (etheric counterpart or phantom), 3) vital force or energy, and 4) his emotional and desire vehicle.
-(In Eastern terms his 1) sthûla sharîra, 2) linga sharîra, 3) prâna and 4) kamarupa.)
+One or more characteristic is emphasized in any particular man.
+Man here is the inner man, his soul elements.

-H.P.B. tells us that the Ego lives a life of its own, a mental activity, wherein it is self-conscious, but its consciousness far transcends any we can conceive of.
+H. P. B., tells us that the spiritual Ego lives a life of its own, a mental activity, wherein it is self-conscious, but its consciousness far transcends any of which we can conceive.
 She says it is 'omniscient, omnipotent and ubiquitous' and knows the past and future.
 During our waking life it is tied, so to speak, to our personality and, because of the personality's limitations and almost complete lack of ability to communicate with or receive impressions from the Ego, the Ego is doomed to a dormant or torpid condition.
-During the times however when the lower quaternary is itself dormant, as in sleep, or if we can accomplish it in deep meditation, the Ego becomes active on its own plane and in its own mode of existence.
+During the times, however, when the lower man is dormant, as in sleep, or if we can accomplish it in deep meditation, the Ego becomes active on its own plane and in its own mode of existence.

-This occurs during the inter-life period when the spiritual residue of the personality is enjoying its restorative sleep of death in a state of consciousness which, relative to our objective waking state, we could only call dreaming.
+This occurs during the inter-life period when the Egoic entity, having assimilated the residue of the last life, is enjoying its restorative sleep of death in a state of consciousness which, relative to our objective waking state, we could only call dreaming.
 It is in a subjective state in which is experienced a bliss of personal fulfilment of all one's heartfelt worthy desires, in relationship with loved ones, esteemed colleagues and so on.
-The Ego is now doing what seems most satisfactory and enjoyable in every way to itself, in surroundings most congenial to it.
-The Ego here, of course, feels itself to be a complete human being, a man or a woman.
-In Eastern terms this is the devachanic state.
-Somehow during this time, mysteriously to us, the
+This is a state known in the literature as Devachan.
+The devachani is now doing what seems most satisfactory and enjoyable in every way to him or her, in surroundings most congenial to it.
+The Ego here, of course, as the devachani, feels itself to be a complete human being, a man or woman.